Carbon-izer Presents Northwest Freeway (Outer Belt)

 Sutong Tire Resources Inc. / 33402 U.S. Highway 290

 This large stone building (33400 U.S. Highway 290) that originally opened as D&D Farm & Ranch Supermarket in 2000, which was billed as the world's largest western store upon opening and sold upscale western-inspired clothing, including what was called "music-star jeans" but the store also sold actual farm-related equipment including saddles, fencing, and home furnishings (but no food, ironically--at least, not any substantial selection).
 D&D eventually moved on.
 By November 2005, the space reopened as Sergeant's Western World, which was in many ways more of the same but focused more on horse equipment and custom saddlery, with Western apparel and everything else following behind.
 I remember passing by Sergeant's in January 2009, when it was going out of business.
 It was replaced by Foster's Farm & Equipment store soon after.
-It appears that Foster's was initially at 33400 (the smaller building next door) starting around 2003 and moved into Sergeant's after its closure, but it remained until sometime in late 2015 and was superseded by its next-door neighbor, Brookside Equipment Sales (opened 2014), with Sutong appearing by December 2016.
+It appears that Foster's was initially at 33400 (the smaller building next door) starting around 2003 and moved into Sergeant's after its closure, but it remained until sometime in late 2015 and was superseded by its next-door neighbor, Brookside Equipment Sales (originally; from 2014 to 2024, now home to King Ranch Ag & Turf as of 12/24), with Sutong appearing by December 2016.
 This is my best photo...a drive-by photo of Foster's, May 2015.

 Hanson Aggregates of Hockley / 16910 Katy-Hockley Rd.